Do you feel the need for speed? That is, to speed up WordPress?

-There's a bot fight mode tool that prevents undesirable network bots from wasting your WordPress site resources.
-There's an attack mode that allows you to shut down unruly clowns who want to take over your site.
+A bot fight mode tool prevents undesirable network bots from wasting your WordPress site resources.
+An attack mode allows you to shut down unruly clowns who want to take over your site.

-Cloudflare also provides a proxy to prevent attackers from knowing your site's IP address.
-You can even use it as a content delivery network to position your WordPress site content on servers around the world to reduce load time for visitors in different geographic locations.
+Cloudflare also provides a proxy to prevent attackers from knowing your site’s IP address.
+You can even use it as a content delivery network to position your WordPress site content on servers worldwide to reduce load time for visitors in different geographic locations.

 Then there are the paid services, but that’s another story for a different article.

 Fast and reliable DNS service should be a part of your WordPress speed optimization toolkit.

 A CDN (Content Delivery Network) is a bunch of servers that are spread out around the world.
 When people visit your website, they can get the content from the server that is closest to them, which makes things faster.
 You can use a CDN to speed up your WordPress website.